Is It Safe To Mix Muscle Relaxers and Alcohol?

-While any combination of muscle relaxers and alcohol can be dangerous, many people face more extreme risks when they intentionally use both drugs simultaneously to create a desired, pleasurable effect.
+While any combination of muscle relaxers and alcohol can be dangerous, many people face extreme risks when using both drugs simultaneously to create a desired, pleasurable effect.
 Within situations of use, an individual is far more likely to use a medication in large dosages.
 This means that they may take greater-than-prescribed doses of the muscle relaxer or take the pill more frequently than they should, which increases the odds of overdose, addiction, and other adverse health effects.

 Most muscle relaxers last around four to six hours, so the medication will still be in their system even if a person starts drinking several hours after they take their dose.
 Muscle relaxers can be highly potent; even having one drink while on one can cause debilitating, uncomfortable, and dangerous side effects.

 Muscle relaxers are used in addition to rest, physical therapy, and other measures to alleviate discomfort.
 They are usually prescribed for short-term use to treat acute, painful musculoskeletal conditions.
 However, muscle relaxers are occasionally prescribed for chronic pain (pain lasting longer than three months).
 These medications are also prescribed for other conditions, such as multiple sclerosis, fibromyalgia, and seizure disorders.

 Muscle relaxers are not a class of drugs—meaning they do not all have the same chemical structure or work the same way in the brain.
 Instead, muscle relaxer describes a group of drugs that act as central nervous system (CNS) depressants and have musculoskeletal relaxant and sedative properties.

 - Antispasmodics are centrally acting skeletal muscle relaxants (SMRs) that relieve muscle spasms.

 - Antispastics treat muscle spasticity and shouldn’t be used to treat spasms.